John A Gupton College logo

 1946

-John A. Gupton Jr. and Bernadean Gupton purchased the Gov. Hill McAlister Mansion.
+John A. Gupton Jr. and Bernadean Gupton purchase the Gov. Hill McAlister Mansion.

 1946

-John A. Gupton College of Mortuary Science was founded and officially opened on September 25.
+John A. Gupton College of Mortuary Science is founded on September 25.

 1946

-The first class, comprising 26 students, began on September 27.
+The first class, comprising 26 students, begins on September 27.

 🏛️